Dropshipping in the UK: How to start a dropshipping business

 |A lower minimum order requirement (individual).|

 There are lots of ways to find a supplier:

 If you know of an online shop which consistently receives good reviews and is a dropshipping company, you could try to find out who their supplier is.
 One way to do this would be to order something from the shop and then say you want to return it.
-You’ll most likely be sent the details of the wholesaler (such as name and address).
+You’ll most likely be given the supplier’s details rather than the shop you bought from.

 This offers you a one-stop opportunity to research potential products and make contacts at major suppliers.
 It’s a great way to get to know suppliers in your identified niche.

-This is especially true when it comes to getting the right price.
-Don’t expect to be able to negotiate on price at the start of your relationship.
-You can approach the supplier to ask, but they may not be willing at such an early stage.
-In the beginning, it’s more important to find a good supplier.
+You probably won’t be able to negotiate on prices at the start of your working relationship.
+It’s always worth an ask but they might not be willing.
+In the beginning, it’s more important to find a good, reliable supplier.
 The best price can be found later on.

 But how can you tell if you’re picking a good supplier?
 There are a few signs to look out for when it comes to choosing a good dropshipping supplier:

-Good suppliers should have sales reps that you can easily contact if you have any questions.
+Good suppliers should have sales reps that you can easily get hold of with questions or issues.
 These reps should know their stuff when it comes to their industry and products.

-This is an important point in terms of shipping times, but location doesn’t necessarily indicate whether a supplier is good or bad.
-For example, AliExpress, which is one of the most popular suppliers based on international search activity, is located in China and deliveries can take up to 60 days to arrive to the UK.
+Whilst location doesn’t indicate the quality of a supplier, it’s an important point to remember in terms of shipping times.
+And how long it could take for an item to reach the customer.
+For example, AliExpress (which is one of the most popular suppliers based on international search activity) is located in China and deliveries can take up to 60 days to arrive to the UK.